wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Description ==

-Add an input form to collect yard sale entries, and put a Google Map linked to a filterable table to view/filter/search the listings.
+A community yard sale involves multiple yard sales within a community, usually at the same time.
+This event attracts more buyers.
+But buyers need to know where each yard sale is located and want to know what items are for sale at each yard sale.
+This plugin helps address these issues by (1) providing sellers an input form for people to list their address and items being sold and (2) providing buyers a Google Map and searchable/filterable table of yard sale listings.

+The administrative control panel leads you through creating short codes that generate an input form for sellers and Google Map + table of listings for buyers.

 == Installation ==